machawk1/wail/README.md

 <blockquote>python ./bundledApps/WAIL.py</blockquote>

 Since Wayback and Heritrix configurations rely on absolute paths on the system, checks and interactions with services may not work in debugging mode unless a binary of WAIL (e.g., WAIL.app) currently exists in directory specific to your operating system (see below).

-You may need to install other dependencies on your system to compile from source like <a href="http://www.wxwidgets.org/">wxWidgets</a> depending on your local python configuration.

 Python is not required to be installed for end-users, just double-click (see above) and go!